This post may contain affiliate links. Please read my disclaimer for more information.

 Prior to Thermoplan AG, Strabucks used to own La marzocco espresso machines.
 La Marzocco had a beautiful commercial model with big water reservoirs, dual group head, dual steaming wand, button panel to brew/switches, ultimate cup warmer space at the top, dual boiler, PID control, LCD screen to display action, pressure gauge, etc.

-What La Marzocco didn’t have were built-in grinders to make fresh, faster brews.
+The La Marzocco however didn’t have were built-in grinders to make fresh, faster brews.